nextflow-io/nextflow/docs/gridgain.rst

 *******************

-Nextflow can be be deployed in a *cluster* mode by using `GridGain <http://www.gridgain.com>`_, an In-Memory data-grid and clustering platform.
+Nextflow can be be deployed in a *cluster* mode by using `GridGain <http://www.gridgain.com>`_, an in-memory data-grid and clustering platform.

 GridGain is packaged with Nextflow itself, so you won't need to install it separately or configure other third party software.

-.. warning:: GridGain cluster integration is an incubating feature.
+.. warning:: This is an incubating feature.
+It may change in future Nextflow releases.

 .. _gridgain-daemon:

 Cluster daemon
 ---------------------

-In order to setup a cluster you will need to run a cluster daemon on each mode that made up your cluster.
-It only requires Java 7 to be installed.
+In order to setup a cluster you will need to run a cluster daemon on each node that made up your cluster.
+If you want to support the :ref:`Docker integration <docker-page>` feature provided by Nextflow, the Docker engine has to be installed and must run in each node.

 In its simplest form just launch the Nextflow daemon in each cluster node as shown below::

-    nextflow -d -bg
+    nextflow node -bg

-The process will run in the background.
-The daemon output is stored in the log file ``.nxf-daemon.log``.
+The command line options ``-bg`` launches the node daemon in the background.
+The output is stored in the log file ``.node-nextflow.log``.
 The daemon process ``PID`` is saved in the file ``.nextflow.pid`` in the same folder.

-If you don't see members joining, then it is likely because multicast is not available.

 Multicast discovery
 ====================

-By default, it tries to discover the cluster members by using the network *multicast* discovery.
-Note that NOT all networks support this feature.
+By default, the GridGain daemon tries to discover the members in the cluster by using the network *multicast* discovery.
+Note that NOT all networks support this feature (Amazon EC2 does not).

 .. tip::  To check if multicast is available, `iperf <http://sourceforge.net/projects/iperf/>`_ is a useful tool which is available for Windows/\*NIX/OSX.
   To test multicast open a terminal one 2 machines within the network and run the following in the first terminal